-At each year's anniversary date, the property owner(s) must ensure that all testable devices are tested and are maintained if required.
+Each year the property owner(s) must ensure that all testable devices are tested by the designated anniversary date and are maintained if required.

 Council shall give notice to the property owner(s), or their designated contact person, approximately four (4) weeks in advance of when annual testing and certification of devices is required and due.
 The notice will include the annual registration fee.